What We Offer

 Interpersonal process groups are powerful tools for growth and change.
 In process groups, 5-10 individuals meet face to face to share their struggles and concerns with the facilitation of a trained therapist.
 These interpersonal interactions can provide group members an opportunity to deepen their level of self-awareness and to learn how they relate to others.
 Once these groups have formed, they meet confidentially throughout the semester to learn about relationships, self-awareness, identifying emotions, and trust.
-For the Fall of 2012, the process groups will be held on Tuesdays from 4 pm to 5:30 pm with Dr. Judy Sonnenberg and on Wednesday from 4 pm to 5:30 pm with Dr. Kylin Lee
+For the Fall of 2013, the process groups will be held on Tuesdays from 12:30 pm to 2 pm with Dr. Kylin Lee and Mr. Jason Bonick and on Monday from 3 pm to 4:30 pm with Dr. Kylin Lee and Dr. Andrew Reichert

 Expressive Arts Therapy Group Counseling

 Expressive Arts Therapy Groups are closed groups of 5-6 members that meet confidentially for 8 sessions during the length of one semester.
 These groups are ideal for clients who are open to explore the self by engaging in the process of creativity in a therapeutic setting.
 This group provides clients the freedom to experiment with a number of art modalities and has been shown to help individuals find their voice and express the self in playful and powerful ways!
 Clients may only enter these groups at the beginning of the semester and must have an initial screening with the group leader before they can be a member.
-For the Fall of 2012, this group will be held on Thursdays from 4 pm to 5:30 pm with Betsy Naylor Warren, beginning September 27th.
+This group will be offered in the Spring of 2014, day and time to be determined

 Counseling Services offers various workshops for students where they can learn about health and wellness.
 These workshops are didactic and experiential in nature, and any SU student can attend.